hemeryar/coi-with-popups/README.md

 ## The window.name problem
 When we navigate to a `COOP: restrict-properties` page and then to a `COOP: unsafe-none` page, we need to make sure no state remains from the previous context, to limit XS-Leaks. `Window.name` can be set by a `crossOriginIsolated` page and it would expose information to the next site if we don't do anything.

 We could clear the window name but that would break the reversability characteristic.
-We could make it immutable for `COOP: restrict-properties` contexts, but that risks breaking iframes to main frame named targeting.
+We could make it immutable for `COOP: restrict-properties` contexts, but that risks breaking thins for groups of same-origin pages doing legitimate named targeting.
 Finally we could make it so that names are constant across a `COOP: restrict-properties` boundary, making the changes invisible to other contexts.

 TODO: Decide what to do here.